To all language lovers who have ever wanted to learn a most melodious tongue: French isn’t just for France anymore!

-For you to partake of French lessons through L’Alliance, each hour of instruction would cost £52, provided you visit their office.
+For you to partake of french lessons london through L’Alliance, each hour of instruction would cost £52, provided you visit their office.
 Should you need a tutor in your home, they command £58.

 There would be a slight price bump if you and your spouse take lessons together.

 travelling in France or plan to stay there a while, you might consider their immersion programmes to improve your spoken French and language comprehension.

 If sojourning in the south of France is out of the question, you could still learn French online, at a cost of £35 per hour of instruction.

 Perhaps the best aspect of these and other French learning websites is that their pages list free resources for learning a language!